freenet/freenet-core/docs/src/components/contracts.md

 #### The `ContractInterface` Trait

-Rust contracts implement the `ContractInterface` trait, which defines the functions that the kernel calls to interact with the contract.
+Rust contracts implement the `ContractInterface` trait, which defines the functions that the core calls to interact with the contract.
 This trait is defined in the [freenet-stdlib](https://github.com/freenet/freenet-core/blob/main/stdlib/rust/src/contract_interface.rs#L424).